balderdashy/sails-docs/controllers.md

 ## What is a Controller?
 Sails controllers work very similarly to controllers in other MVC frameworks.
-Think of controllers being the middleman between your model and your views.
+Think of controllers as being the middleman between your model and your views.

 ## Where are Controllers Defined?
 Controllers are defined in the **/api/controllers/** folder.
 By default when you create a